coderefinery/reproducible-research/_episodes/04-cwl.md

 $ cwltool docker.cwl docker-job.yml
 ```

-- The CWL runner constructed a Docker command line to run the script!
+- The CWL runner constructed a Docker command line to create a
+  Docker container and run the script!

 ### Take-home exercise